nirajmohanrana/hashtag-ask/README.md

 ## Features

 1. **Dynamic Form (#ask) Creation** 📋
-   - Managers and Assignees have the ability to dynamically create ticket forms tailored to the specific needs of their department.
+   - Managers and Assignor have the ability to dynamically create ticket forms tailored to the specific needs of their department.
    - Forms serve as a structured means of capturing information related to issues and tasks.

 2. **User Roles** 👥
-   - The system distinguishes between three main user roles: Managers, Assignees and Members.
+   - The system distinguishes between three main user roles: Managers, Assignor and Members.
    - Managers are granted the privilege to manage organisation, workspace and #ask.
-   - Assignees can assign these #ask to the members of there workspace
+   - Assignor can assign these #ask to the members of there workspace
    - while Members can work and resolve on #ask.

 3. **Departmental Workspaces** 🏢